Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 That would be exhausting.

-Eight hours sleep, ready to go again.
+Ready to go again.

 We're here to talk about his work with dolphins, in particular, proving that they are intelligent.

-For The Guardian, Christopher Riley writes, Lily had been interested in connecting with
+Lily had been interested in connecting with cetaceans,

-to face with a beach pilot whale on the coast near his home in Massachusetts.
+since coming face-to-face with a beach pilot whale on the coast near his home in Massachusetts.

-Oh no, what did he do to the whale?
+Oh no, what did he do?

 In 1949.

-Well, they wanted to play coits.
+Well, they wanted to play coyotes.

 How intelligent must this creature be?